 Amazingly, over 80% of the synthesis of the feel-good chemical, serotonin, happens in the gut!
 Similarly, the gut is vital for the production of amino acids such as GABA, which helps reduce brainwave stress and glutamate - both are vital for thought, learning and memory.

 Your gut affects who you are every day

 What happens in your gut – happens in your brain!

 And this means your gut microbiome affects who you are every day – including your mood, sex drive, clarity of thought and even your subjective perception of reality.
 It can play a key role in everyday problems such as anxiety, depression, brain fog, irritability and negativity, while science identifies impaired gut health as a risk factor in the development of conditions including dementia, Alzheimer's, diabetes, cancer, asthma and ADHD.

 The relationship between the gut and brain is very complex – we've merely touched on the science.
 Nevertheless, you're probably already waking-up to the fact that it is affecting how you feel right now in this moment – while potentially influencing the destiny of your future health and wellbeing.

 But where do fermented foods come into play?

 Fundamentally, the function of the gut is related to the integrity of your microbiome – which simply put, means the balance of 'good and bad bacteria'.
 Research suggests that an unbalanced microbiome can lead to a host of problems, including leaky gut, where the protective intestinal barrier stop functioning efficiently.
-As a result, undigested food, toxins and undesirable substances can pass into the blood stream and create systematic inflammation, trigger the immune system and negatively impact health and brain function in many ways.
+As a result, undigested food, toxins and undesirable substances can pass into the blood stream and create systematic inflammation, trigger the immune system and negatively impact health, brain function & mental performance and clarity in many ways.